fisagor/intro_causal_inference/README.md

 *keywords:* Causality.
 Causal inference.
 Potential outcomes.
 Bayesian Networks.
 Structural Causal Models.
 Interventions. *Do*-calculus.
 Counterfactuals.

 ### ii. content
 This is a less quantitative, seminar version of a 14-week course.
-The lecture series consists of three modules.
+The lecture series is composed of three modules.
 These modules address the same issue at different levels: why we do what we do, when we are deriving a causal inference.
 In this context, we will employ why and how questions to probe different causal inference frameworks and methods.

 ### iii. course plan
 The meetings will be held online, via zoom.
 Discussions will be primarily in Turkish.
 However, since all the material is in English, fluency in both languages is required.
 I will provide the readings on a weekly basis.
 I will also offer a number of weekly assignments to implement our findings.